J051333/j051333.github.io/_posts/2022-04-20-First-Java-Program.md

 Starting with the keyword `class`.
 A class is a blueprint for an information container.
 Say you wanted to represent an animal in code.
 You'd create an `Animal` class that would hold things like the animal's name, sex, species, size, and so on.

-In our program, though, `class` isn't the first keyword we see. `public` is. `public` is one of many of what we call access specifiers or access modifiers.
+In our program, though, `class` isn't the first keyword we see.
+First, we see `public`; one of many of what we call access specifiers or access modifiers.
 These change what can see the class, field, or method.

 ### Methods